-- Programs & Controls that operate under the EMS, such as work plans and programs for achieving EMS objectives and targets and carrying out audits.
+- Programs & Controls that operate under the EMS, such as programs for achieving EMS objectives and targets and carrying out audits.

 - EMS Records or directions that enable individuals to locate appropriate records that confirm the completion of specific EMS activities such as, the identification of Environmental Aspects, EMS training that has been given to specific employees, or the completion of management reviews.